L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/4. Practical Test 30%/Practical_Test_2/README.md

 Imma provide ya fellas with the things you need and steps by steps for easir walkthrough but, before that, we need to do some prequisite

+Well we need to be ready to create a masterpiece, am i right?

+⚠️ WARNING ⚠️

+PLEASE REMEMBER AND TAKE NOTE THAT THIS PROJECT WAS RUN AND DID INSIDE A SAFE SPACE OF VIRTUAL MACHINE

+DO NOT ATTEMPT ON YOUR HOST DEVICE WHEN HADNDLING MALICIOUS FILES AND MALWARES

 ---

 ## 🧪 Objective